yellowflowersorganics-star/smartcrop-os/docs/USER_GUIDE.md

-# 👤 SmartCrop OS - User Guide
+# 👤 SmartCrop - User Guide

 **Version:** 1.0.0
 **Last Updated:** November 2025

-Welcome to SmartCrop OS!
+Welcome to SmartCrop!
 This guide will help you get started with managing your smart farm.

 ---